 She wanted to visit the guest-house where her mother had been arrested in 1942.

 It was time.

-She had been trying to remember the name for years, in fact decades.
 And then in 2014, more than 70 years after she had last seen them, she woke up one morning and their name was on her lips.